 Opting for bleach as your main ingredient is one way to be certain that your wipes will rid the surfaces in your home of germs.
 The germs associated with the flu virus doesn’t stand a chance against bleach, according to the Centers for Disease Control and Prevention.
 And, according to Hartford Health, bleach effectively kills the coronavirus on surfaces.

 While vinegar is good at cleaning and removing germs, it isn’t considered a disinfectant, at least not for everything.
 This means it may work well to scrub the germs from surfaces but it can’t be trusted to kill everything present on a surface.
+You can also look into UV sterilizers if you’re worried about killing the germs on items that your baby will be touching, but don’t want to use harsh chemicals.
 There is some evidence a strong enough concentration can kill germs associated with the flu, but not enough to hang your hat on during a pandemic or flu season.
 When in doubt, reach for bleach wipes for an effective clean.

 Using Your DIY Cleaning Wipes